 We focus on reproducibility issues in ML-based science, which involves making a scientific claim using the performance of the ML model as evidence.
 There is a much better known reproducibility crisis in research that uses traditional statistical methods.
 We also situate our work in contrast to other ML domains, such as methods research (creating and improving widely-applicable ML methods), ethics research (studying the ethical implications of ML methods), engineering applications (building or improving a product or service), and modeling contests (improving predictive performance on a fixed dataset created by an independent third party).
 Investigating the validity of claims in all of these areas is important, and there is ongoing work to address reproducibility issues in these domains.

 The running list below consists of papers that highlight reproducibility failures or pitfalls in ML-based science.
-We find 20 papers from 17 fields where errors have been found, collectively affecting 329 papers and in some cases leading to wildly overoptimistic conclusions.
+We find 41 papers from 30 fields where errors have been found, collectively affecting 648 papers and in some cases leading to wildly overoptimistic conclusions.
 In each case, data leakage causes errors in the modeling process.
+(Table updated in May 2024)

 Field | Paper | Year | Num. papers reviewed | Num. papers w/pitfalls | Pitfalls |